spolti/aipg/metrics/grafana/README.md

 For this tutorial we will be using the `openshift-user-workload-monitoring` namespace to configure Grafana and deploy the Dashboard.

-Execute the Grafana operator using the [deploy-grafana-operator.yaml](../common-assets/deploy-grafana-operator.yaml).
+Deploy the Grafana Operator using [deploy-grafana-operator.yaml](../common-assets/deploy-grafana-operator.yaml).
 ```bash
 oc apply -f ../common-assets/deploy-grafana-operator.yaml